bcgov/tidyhydat.ws/README.md

 WS_PWD = "here is the password that ECCC gave you"
 ```

 Now these values can be accessed within an R session without giving away your secrets (Using `Sys.getenv()`).
-For `ws_token()` they are called automatically each time you use the function.
+For `token_ws()` they are called automatically each time you use the function.

 Compare `realtime_ws` and `realtime_dd`
 ---------------------------------------